edbizarro/gitlab-ci-pipeline-php/README.md

   stage: deploy
   image: edbizarro/gitlab-ci-pipeline-php:7.1
   script:
-    - echo "Your deploy script"
+    - echo "Deploy all the things!"
   only:
     - master
   when: on_success